Striking off a business can be a relatively straightforward and cost-effective way to close down a company with no assets.

 The company is no longer profitable

-If a company is not making enough money for it to be worthwhile for its owners, going through the dissolution process may be the most preferred option.
+If a company is not making enough money for it to be worthwhile for its owners, going through the dissolution process may be the preferred option.
+As we mentioned, it is an incredibly cost-effective method of closing a company.
+If the company doesn’t have much retained profits, it may make a lot more financial sense to pay a small fee for dissolution, rather than a larger fee for an MVL.

 Although these tend to be the most common options, there are numerous other reasons why striking off a company may be the best option.
 For example, there may be conflict between the directors, there are challenges that are proving extremely difficult to overcome, or there’s no longer a market for the company’s products or services.